Hey Mamas! This week I’ve put together a post outlining the basics of how to prepare for labor induction through my eyes as an L&D nurse.

 How does breaking your water help move labor along?

-- It helps to bring baby down into your pelvis, creating more pressure onto your cervix.
+• It helps to bring baby down into your pelvis, creating more pressure on your cervix.
 This increased pressure helps your cervix to change!

 3. Foley bulb

-So, a Foley bulb is a little catheter that’s manually inserted inside your cervix to attempt to somewhat DILATE it manually.
+A Foley bulb is a little catheter that’s manually inserted inside your cervix to DILATE it manually.
 It also provokes your body to release some prostaglandins (labor hormones!) around your cervix.

 They work really great if they are used properly and in the right circumstances.